Why Platinum ?

 Platinum is also money

 In the bull market of the late 1970s, platinum matched the gains of both gold and silver, which suggests that platinum was acting as a monetary asset during this inflationary period/dollar crisis.
-Although platinum coins were used in Russia in the nineteenth century, the scarcity of platinum, combined with its much higher cost of production, make it a poor choice for this purpose.
+Although coins were used in Russia in the nineteenth century, the scarcity of it, combined with its much higher cost of production, make it a poor choice for this purpose.
 It has, however, served as a store of economic value for 300 years.

 Rarest precious metal